-- A. For the first year of enrollment 20% of all cases served during the time period will undergo a case review completed by a Quality Improvement and Contracts Specialist. - B. For the second year of enrollment and on an annual basis thereafter, according to DFPS' fiscal year, 10% of all cases served during the time period will undergo a case review completed by a Quality Improvement and Contracts Specialist. - C. The sample size will be determined by using the total number of clients served during a specified month in the fiscal year.
-The population size will include any case that was active for at least six (6) months during the review period. - D. Permanency Specialist will complete case reviews on an ongoing basis as they will be monitoring the Service Delivery.
+- A. For the first year of enrollment 20% of all cases served during the time period will undergo a case review completed by a Quality Improvement and Contracts Specialist. - B. For the second year of enrollment and on an annual basis thereafter, according to DFPS' fiscal year, 10% of all cases served during the time period will undergo a case review completed by a Quality Improvement and Contracts Specialist.

+C. The sample size will be determined by using the total number of clients served during a specified month in the fiscal year.
+The population size will include any case that was active for at least six (6) months during the review period.
+D. Permanency Specialist will complete case reviews on an ongoing basis as they will be monitoring the Service Delivery.

-4.03 On-site Monitoring Review Domain Contract Management and Oversight of Providers, ACH Risk Prevention and Management Effective July 01, 2014 Revision Dates May 18, 2015, 1-2018, 12-2019 Documents OCOK Monitoring Tool, Performance and Quality Improvement (PQI) Plan Reference ACH Child and Family Services Policy - Access to Case Records Policy and Procedures, COA NET 10.01, RPM 2, RPM 2.01, RPM 10, RPM 10.01, RPM 10.02, RPM 10.04
+4.03 Mo nitoring Review Process Domain Contract Management a Management and Oversight of I Providers, ACH Risk Prevention and Effective July 01, 2014 Revision Dates 5-18-2015, 1-2018, 12-2019, 9-01-2020 Documents Documents OCOK Monitoring Tool, Performance and Quality Improvement (PQI) Plan Reference ACH Child and Family Services Policy - Access to Case Records Policy and Procedures, COA NET 10.01, RPM 2, RPM 2.01, RPM 10, RPM 10.01, RPM 10.02, RPM 10.04